front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

   migrate to this library.** Please do not hesitate to share your thoughts with us there.
 </blockquote>

+**Front-Commerce’s GraphQL modules** is the mechanism allowing to extend and override any part of the schema defined by other modules.
+It leverages features from the GraphQL Schema Definition Language
+(<abbr title="Schema Definition Language">SDL</abbr>).

+Front-Commerce’s core and platforms integrations (such as Magento2) are implemented as GraphQL modules too.

 This page will guide you through the process of exposing a new feature in your GraphQL schema.
 We will create a GraphQL module that allows to maintain a